Starting Therapy

 -

-You’re welcome to contact me between sessions via the secure messaging function in the client portal.
-This is usually the best way to get in touch if you have a practical question, need to clarify arrangements, or want to share something brief.
+Yes.
+You are welcome to contact me between sessions by email if you have a practical question, need to discuss arrangements, or wish to share something brief that feels important.

-I don’t typically offer therapeutic support outside of sessions, as the work is best contained within the protected space of the session itself.
-Keeping clear boundaries around contact helps ensure that therapy remains focused, effective, and sustainable.
+I do not typically provide therapeutic support outside of sessions, as therapy is usually most effective when the work takes place within the protected space of our appointments.
+Keeping clear boundaries around contact helps ensure that the work remains focused, effective, and sustainable.

-If something feels important to bring, you’re encouraged to note it down and bring it to your next session, where we can explore it properly together. -
+If something arises between sessions that feels important to discuss, it can often be helpful to make a note of it and bring it to your next appointment, where we can explore it properly together.

-I’m not able to provide urgent or crisis support outside of sessions.
-If you’re feeling at risk of harming yourself or someone else, or if you need immediate help, it’s important to seek support straight away.
+I am not able to provide urgent or crisis support outside of scheduled sessions.
+If you are at risk of harming yourself or someone else, or if you need immediate assistance, it is important to seek support straight away.

-In the UK, this may involve contacting your GP, calling NHS 111, attending A&E, or contacting the emergency services.
+In the UK, this may include contacting your GP, calling NHS 111, attending your local A&E department, or contacting the emergency services.

-You can also contact Samaritans, who offer confidential emotional support, 24 hours a day: Call free on 116 123, or visit their website for live chat and email options.
+You can also contact Samaritans, who provide confidential emotional support 24 hours a day.
+Call 116 123 or visit their website for additional support options.

-If you’re not in immediate danger but are struggling between sessions, you’re welcome to note what’s coming up and bring it to our next session, where we can work with it in a contained and supportive way.
+If you are not in immediate danger but are finding things difficult between sessions, it can be helpful to make a note of what is coming up and bring it to your next appointment, where we can explore it together.

 -